Utkarshzzz/rtb-sim/README.md

   - Average clearing price

 ## How to view (no runtime artifacts here)
 Files are visible in this repo.
-This is a demo implementation prepared to explain auction logic and bidding strategy during technical interviews.
+This is a demo implementation prepared to explain auction logic and bidding strategy

 ## Honesty note
 This is a prototype created for learning and demonstration.
 It is **not** a production RTB platform.
 The implementation is inspired by public educational repos; see the upstream link above.